 One of the running themes of the Maysles/Christo films is the need for Christo to assemble large teams of dedicated workers to realize a deeply personal vision.
 It’s a pretty potent analog for auteur-ism in cinema, not to mention the concept of authorship on any grand artistic scale.

-Since Christo’s projects involved a mix of public buildings and private lands, they took years of planning and politicking, and Christo considered the petty humiliations of the county commission and zoning board meetings to be part of his artistic process.
+Since Christo’s projects involved a mix of public buildings and private lands, they took years of planning and politicking.
+Meanwhile, Christo considered the petty humiliations of the county commission and zoning board meetings to be part of his artistic process.
 That’s where the verite approach of the Maysles brothers came in handy.

-In the hour-long Running Fence, we get a fuller picture of that process, and on arguably his most important project: a 24-mile fence of billowing white sheets that snaked through the counties of Sonoma and Marin and into the ocean.
-The fence becomes a magnet for public skepticism and political backlash, and over and over again in these films, we see Christo forced to defend his legitimacy as an artist to a skeptical public.
+In the hour-long Running Fence, we get a fuller picture of that process on arguably his most important project: a 24-mile fence of billowing white sheets that snaked through the counties of Sonoma and Marin and into the ocean.
+The fence becomes a magnet for public skepticism and political backlash.
+Over and over again in these films, we see Christo forced to defend his legitimacy as an artist to a skeptical public.

 It’s frustrating and belittling, and yet the controversy and media spotlight almost forces people into a discussion about art, as with the greasy-spoon waitress who scoops meatballs and muses on the “nifty” qualities of the fence’s design.
 Running Fence is about how we engage with art – as creators, as critics, as citizens, as governmental bodies, and as sensory input machines.
 Running Fence sits on the same level as Maysles classics like Salesman, Gimme Shelter and Grey Gardens.